MelonKony/webdev/content/docs/millmint/characters.md

 ## 1. 📄 Introduction

+This article is still under construction (as of mid-November) but should be done by the end of the month.
+Thanks for your understanding.
+In the meantime, visit some of the other sections of this website.

 ## 2. Characters

 ### 2.1 🍁 Tzipora (Zelda) Desmoisnes

 ![bulletin](/images/tziporacon.jpg)

-Tzipora is the main character and [character utopia](docs/MillMint/Intro/#utopia-as-character) of this project.
+**Tzipora de lo Ula  Helette Desmoisnes** is the main character and [character utopia](docs/MillMint/Intro/#utopia-as-character) of this project.

 #### 2.1.1 Personality